StudentJoseQuiroz/Python-For-Everybody/README.md

 Weekly Chapters:

 1. Chapter One - Why we Program?
-(3 hours) </br>
+(3 hours) </br> -There are many reasons why we program.
+Some important and common reasons are: </br>
 2. Chapter Two: Variables and Expressions (3 hours) </br>
 3. Chapter Three: Conditional Code (3 hours) </br>
 4. Chapter Four: Functions (2 hours) </br>